 Freelance Café: Created and manage support, networking, and resource collective for freelancers, artists, contractors, and other independents.
-Coordinate email communication and monthly gatherings.
-Provide job postings, grant opportunities, and event listings to diverse Bay Area/Hudson Valley group.
+Coordinate email communication, social media outreach, and occasional monthly gatherings.
+Provide job postings, grant opportunities, and event listings to diverse national community.

 Photojournalist (July 1989 – May 2001)

 Press Photographer: Provided press photographs and headshots for small production companies throughout the Bay Area.

 Photojournalist: Hartford Courant and La Nacion (Santiago, Chile) – Photographed national news events, press conferences, sports, theater productions, protest demonstrations, and presidential inaugurations.
 Assisted in editing process working closely with head photography editor and staff photographers.

 Berkeley Graduate School of Journalism, University of California at Berkeley